Rucknium/misc-research/CashFusion-Descendant-Analysis/README.md

 You must have a Bitcoin Cash (BCH) full node synced with the transaction index enabled with the `-txindex` flag.
 As of now, the analysis has been tested with the [Bitcoin Unlimited](https://www.bitcoinunlimited.info/) node implementation.

+It is best to run the following script files successively in separate R sessions for better RAM management.

 ## `extract-tx-graphs.R`

 The [R/extract-tx-graphs.R](R/extract-tx-graphs.R) script file issues JSON-RPC queries to `bitcoind`, the Bitcoin Cash node daemon.
 Make sure `bitcoind` is running before initiating this script.